bucs110fall2024/final-project-mert-s-team/README.md

 ## Project Description

-The Turkish Language Flashcard Game is an interactive educational application designed to help users learn Turkish vocabulary through an engaging quiz-style interface.
-The game presents users with English words and challenges them to select the correct Turkish translation from multiple options, tracking their progress through a scoring system.
+The Turkish Language Flashcard Game is an interactive and dynamic educational tool designed to enhance Turkish vocabulary learning.
+With a focus on engagement and ease of use, the game offers a quiz-style interface where users match English words with their corresponding Turkish translations.
+The game tracks progress through a scoring system, offers feedback on responses, and includes features like a username-based leaderboard, a lives system, and smooth animations for a modern user experience.
+Ideal for learners of all levels, this application combines learning and fun in a visually appealing and intuitive environment.

 ***